-Brighton is a career-focused university, with an impressive 92.6% of its graduates in employment or further study within 6 months (HESA 2016-17).
+Brighton is a career-focused university, with an impressive 94% of its graduates in work or further study within 6 months (Destination of Leavers from Higher Education 2016–17).
 This great record on employment is partly thanks to the University's investment priorities.
 All of its facilities are industry standard, and designed to give you realistic, hands-on experience.

 The University's biomechanics lab and hypoxic chambers are both accredited by the British Association of Sport and Exercise Sciences (BASES).
 Fashion and textiles students can practise on industrial looms.
 Pharmacy students also work in a real-world environment at the clinical skills lab, and students even treat real NHS patients at the University's own podiatry clinic!

 Modern and comfortable accommodation